Skip to main content

 • J. J. Tighe, Ralph C. Wilson, Jr. Foundation

 A total of $65 million of coronavirus state and local fiscal recovery funds was made available through Public Act 53 of 2022.
-Individual grant amounts – ranging from $100,000 to $1 million – will be distributed as follows:
+Individual grant amounts – ranging from $100,000 to $1 million – have been distributed so far:

 Funding authority